If you came to this page directly and do not see a navigation frame on top, please go to the home page.

 It did not become a cathedral until 1807 when the seat of the patriarchs was transferred from Castello to Venice.

-A note on the labelling on the glass: Although the glass is labelled in Italian, it is apparent that the craftsman who produced it was not familiar with the Italian language because "Chiesa S. Marco" is falsely spelled with a 'k' instead of a 'c'.
+A note on the labelling on the glass: Although the glass is labelled in Italian, it is apparent that the craftsman who drew the original drawing for the print was not familiar with the Italian language because "Chiesa S. Marco" is falsely spelled 'Marko' instead of 'Marco'.

 St. Mark's Campanile [below, no.2778: left]